janscience/Teensy_Amp/R4.0/README.md

 ### Power supply

-- LDO to generate 3.3 V on AVDD
+- LDO to generate 3.3 V on AVDD (see Evaluation board)
 - Supply DVDD and IOVDD from Teensy 3.3V or also from LDO?
 - What about AGND and DGND?
 DGND on Teensy, AGND on LDO?

-- we use the onbard LDO to generate VREF.
+- we use the onchip LDO to generate VREF.

 ### Signals and input channels